Maharashtra: Governance and administration

 For purpose of administration, the state is divided into 6 divisions and 36 districts.
 Divisional Commissioner, an IAS officer is the head of administration at the divisional level.
-The administration in each district is headed by a District Magistrate, who is an IAS officer and is assisted by several officers belonging to state services.
+The administration in each district is headed by a Collector & District Magistrate, who is an IAS officer and is assisted by several officers belonging to state services.
 Urban areas in the state are governed by Municipal Corporations, Municipal Councils, Nagar Panchayats, and seven Cantonment Boards.
-The Maharashtra Police is headed by an IPS officer of the rank of Director general of police.
-A Superintendent of Police, an IPS officer assisted by the officers of the Maharashtra Police Service, is entrusted with the responsibility of maintaining law and order and related issues in each district.
-The Divisional Forest Officer, an officer belonging to the Indian Forest Service, manages the forests, environment, and wildlife of the district, assisted by the officers of Maharashtra Forest Service and Maharashtra Forest Subordinate Service.
+Rural areas are governed by Panchayati Raj institutions: Zilla Parishads at the district level, Panchayat Samitis at the block level, and Gram Panchayats at the village level.
+The Maharashtra Police is headed by an IPS officer of the rank of Director general of police (DGP).
+A Superintendent of Police (SP), an IPS officer assisted by the officers of the Maharashtra Police Service, is entrusted with the responsibility of police administration, maintaining law and order, crime prevention, crime investigation and related issues in each district.
+In urban areas, a Commissioner of Police (CP) heads the police force.
+The Divisional Forest Officer (DFO), an officer belonging to the Indian Forest Service, manages the forests, environment, and wildlife of the district, assisted by the officers of Maharashtra Forest Service and Maharashtra Forest Subordinate Service.
+For revenue administration, each district is divided into subdivisions, headed by a Sub-Divisional Officer (SDO).
+A subdivision comprises several tehsils (taluks), each headed by a Tehsildar.
+A tehsil is further divided into revenue circles under Circle Officers, and each circle consists of multiple revenue villages under Village Revenue Officers, who are responsible for land revenue–related matters.

+Other development departments of the state government, such as Rural Development, Education, Health, Public Works, Transport are responsible for discharging their respective functions within each district.
+Each headed by their respective district heads.